 Read our full guide to enrolling in Global Entry on Arrival!

-The biggest drawback about this process is that you won't be able to use the TSA PreCheck benefit until after you've completed your enrollment – so you're out of luck when departing on your international trip.
+The biggest drawback of this process is that you won't be able to use the TSA PreCheck benefit until after you've completed your enrollment – so you're out of luck when departing on your international trip.
 But it's an easy way to knock out your interview when getting one on the schedule proves difficult.

 Renewals Have More Options